Sri Lanka blocks social media after Easter Sunday bombings

 Some internet users are circumventing the social media blocks by using a virtual private network, which masks the location of a computer, Toker said.

-Facebook, which owns WhatsApp and Instagram, has struggled in recent years to combat the use of its platforms to incite violence and spread hate messages and political propaganda in countries including India, Myanmar and the United States.

-The company said in a statement Sunday that it has been working to support first responders and law enforcement in Sri Lanka and identify and remove content that violates company standards.

-"We are aware of the government's statement regarding the temporary blocking of social media platforms," the company said.
-"People rely on our services to communicate with their loved ones and we are committed to maintaining our services and helping the community and the country during this tragic time."
+"People rely on our services to communicate with their loved ones and we are committed to maintaining our services and helping the community and the country during this tragic time," the company said.

-Google didn't respond to a request for comment about the disruption to its YouTube service in Sri Lanka.
-Requests for comment made to messaging services Snap and Viber were not returned Sunday.

 Comments